 Independent study in theory or composition resulting in either a paper comparable to a substantial journal article or a composition in one of the larger forms.
-Prerequisite: Five semesters of private composition study.
+Prerequisite: Six semesters of private composition study or permission of the department.

 TH511 New Music Ensemble (1 credit, 2 hours per week)